saifalushi1/saifalushi1/README.md

 Junior Software Engineer
 -------------------------

 I currently work at PC as a jr. software engineer.
 Most of my projects don't serve any real purpose other than being vessels for learning a new technology or improving a skill but I aim to change that sometime when I finish my current project.
-You may notice that I don't test any of my code.
-I love unit tests but I'm not going to write tests for something that is not going to be maintained.
-When I decide to write a lib or a publicly maintained project then maybe. until then, enjoy looking at my naked code:p.

 * 🌍  I'm based in Chicago
 * 🖥️  See my portfolio at [saifsushi.com](http://saifsushi.com)